Top Posts & Pages

 In the days before streaming — before home video even — film-lovers flocked to New York to get their art, indie and international cinema fix.
 We made our pilgrimage to the Beekman, the Paris, the Waverly, Sutton, Lincoln Plaza, Cinema … Continue reading

 A New York kid mourns his lost dad and comes of age under Grandpa’s tutelage, and in reaction to Grandpa’s frontier ways.
 And there’s a cute dingo.

-Funnyman Jake Johnson is son “tested” by his long-estranged, now-dead mother in the bittersweet “better to grow up late than never” comedy “Ride the Eagle.”
+Funnyman Jake Johnson is the son “tested” by his now-dead mother in the bittersweet “better to grow up late than never” comedy “Ride the Eagle.”
 It’s a not-quite-aimless film peopled with “types” and built on movie tropes — the sorts … Continue reading